DreamSpoon/KidRidicarus/README.md

   * I seem to be missing these 3 files :(

-  * Also, I had to modify the output files a bit - but this tool rocks!
+  * Also, I had to modify the output files a bit

 ### Tools: